What is DC Decision Day?

 DC Decision Day is the District’s adaptation of College Signing Day, a national movement created in 2015 within former First Lady Michelle Obama's Reach Higher initiative.
 The goal of DC Decision Day is to recognize high school seniors for their postsecondary education plans and encourage younger students and families to prepare early for postsecondary education.
 National College Signing Day is held annually on or around May 1 and is designed to coincide with the date that seniors must inform most colleges of their plans to enroll.

-In the District of Columbia, individual high schools are encouraged to host DC Decision Day events during the months of April and May with the “I Have a Plan!” theme.
+District of Columbia high schools are also encouraged to host their own DC Decision Day events during the months of April and May with the “I Have a Plan!” theme.
 No matter which postsecondary options your students are pursuing after high school, we want to them to be excited to shout, “I Have a Plan!”

 Like College Signing Day, DC Decision Day seeks to:

 - Encourage community leaders, schools, and celebrities, as well as nonprofit and advocacy groups to host a “Decision Day” to support students planning to Reach Higher by attending and graduating from college; and

 - Celebrate ALL students and their commitment to complete their education beyond high school.

 DC Decision Day is one of OSSE’s college-readiness pathway events that, along with College Application and Exploration Month and our Districtwide FAFSA Completion Initiative, help guide seniors and their families in planning, applying, paying for and completing college.

 For more information or questions, please contact Joi Jones at [email protected].